cevr/ftld/README.md

 #### Traverse

-`traverse` allows you convert items in a collection into a collection of tasks in sequence and combine the results into a single `Task` containing an array of the unwrapped values, if all the tasks were successful.
+`traverse` allows you convert items in a collection into a collection of tasks sequentially and combine the results into a single `Task` containing an array of the unwrapped values, if all the tasks were successful.
 If any of the tasks fail, the result will be a `Err`.

 ```ts
 const traverse: Task<unknown, number[]> = Task.traverse([1, 2, 3, 4, 5], (x) =>